ricardoquesada/unijoysticle2/docs/user_guide.md

 The logs can be fetched by connecting a terminal to the ESP32 module.

 1. Connect the ESP32 module to your PC using a micro USB cable.
-2. Launch any serial terminal, like the one that comes from Arduino.
+2. Launch any serial terminal.
+Possible options:
+   * Arduino Serial Terminal (See below for detailed steps)
+   * or `minicom /dev/ttyUSB0` (Linux, macOS)
+   * or `idf.py monitor` (Linux, macOS, Windows. requires to checkout Bluepad32 source code)
 3. Reset the Unijoysticle
 4. Try to connect the gamepad again.
 5. Let it try for a few seconds.